voldikss/vim-floaterm/README.md

 - Rename: `FloatermNF` => `Floaterm`
 - Rename: `FloatermBorderNF` => `FloatermBorder`

+## Feedback

+If you like this plugin, please star it or sponsor the project.

+It's a great way of getting feedback.

+The same goes for reporting issues or feature requests.

 ## Credits

 - [floaterm executable](https://github.com/voldikss/vim-floaterm/blob/master/bin/floaterm) is modified from [vim-terminal-help](https://github.com/skywind3000/vim-terminal-help/blob/master/tools/utils/drop)

 - Some features require [neovim-remote](https://github.com/mhinz/neovim-remote)

+- Become a [contributor](https://github.com/voldikss/vim-floaterm/graphs/contributors) of this project, or even help improve this documentation(correct some grammar mistakes or polish the sentences).

 ## License